KDOW: As KBPA (1997–1999)

-In the summer of 1997, PAR Holdings bought three stations, including KDFC.
-On August 29, 1997, KDFC became KBPA and changed its format to a talk radio format with the syndicated Personal Achievement Radio network, which specialized in self-help and inspirational programming.
+In the summer of 1997, PAR Holdings bought three stations, including KDFC AM.
+On August 29, 1997, the station became KBPA and changed its format to a talk radio format with the syndicated Personal Achievement Radio network, which specialized in self-help and inspirational programming.
 Beginning 1997, KBPA broadcast local women's basketball from Stanford University and the professional team San Jose Lasers.
 Then in 1998, KBPA added Sports Byline USA to its lineup.

 As KBZS (1999–2001)

 On February 15, 1999, the station became KBZS and changed its format to business news and financial advice; its previous personal achievement talk shows moved to evenings.
 Its studios were in San Francisco at the corner of Sansome Street and The Embarcadero.
 Morning and afternoon drive hours had local shows, including the two-hour Stock Talk with Rob Black at 5 p.m.; nationally syndicated programs included Ray Lucia's On the Money and The Wade Cook Show.

 During the 1999–2000 season, KBZS broadcast San Jose State University men's basketball games.
 KBZS began broadcasting the Metropolitan Opera in December 1999 after KDFC dropped the show for not being able to carry it on tape delay.